"My members contribute to a diverse society"

 We need legislators to regulate such things.
 So far, our laws regarding accessibility are unfortunately pretty rubbish.
 That's why with my work I try to win the public over to these issues and to point out problems.

-A big part of your work is media projects, which you partly finance through Steady: various podcasts, books, the talk show Face to Face, the magazine Die neue Norm, your newsletter and so on.
+A big part of your work is media projects, which you partly finance through Steady: various podcasts (Opens in a new window), books (Opens in a new window), the talk show Face to Face, (Opens in a new window) the magazine Die neue Norm, (Opens in a new window) your newsletter (Opens in a new window) and so on.
 Why is media work so important for you?

 Because it's fun and I can do it to some extent.
 And I would like to show that classical media can also be better in certain situations.
 Like the coverage of the Paralympics, for example.
 We are constantly told who has had which diagnosis and when – that is still far too much the focus, instead of the fact that athletes are competing against each other.